munificent/craftinginterpreters/book/functions.md

 ^code visit-call

-First, it evaluates the expression for the <span name="in-order">callee</span>.
-Typically, this expression is just an identifier that looks up the function by its name, but it could be any kind of expression.
+First, it evaluates the expression for the callee.
+Typically, this expression is just an identifier that looks up the function by its name, but it could be anything.
 Then it evaluates each of the argument expressions in order and stores the resulting values in a list.

 <aside name="in-order">

-The "in order" bit is another one of those subtle semantic choices.
-The callee and argument expressions may have side effects, so the order that they are evaluated may be user visible.
+This is another one of those subtle semantic choices.
+Since argument expressions may have side effects, the order they are evaluated may be user visible.
 Even so, some languages like Scheme and C don't specify an order.
 This gives compilers freedom to reorder them for efficiency, but means users may be unpleasantly surprised if arguments aren't evaluated in the order they expect.

 </aside>

 Once we've got the callee and the arguments ready, all that remains is to perform the call.
-We do that by casting the callee to a Callable and then invoking a `call()` method on it.
+We do that by casting the callee to a <span name="callable">LoxCallable</span> and then invoking a `call()` method on it.

-This is our own interface, not the Java standard library's <span name="callable">Callable</span> type.
 The Java representation of any Lox object that can be called like a function will implement this interface.
-That's user-defined functions, naturally, but also includes class objects since classes can be "called" to construct an instance of the class.
+That includes user-defined functions, naturally, but also class objects since classes are "called" to construct new instances.
 We'll also use it for one more purpose shortly.

 <aside name="callable">

-Alas, all the good names are already taken, so I had to reuse one.
+I stuck "Lox" before the name to distinguish it from the Java standard library's own Callable interface.
+Alas, all the good simple names are already taken.

 </aside>